antirez/stonky/README.md

 the parameters of the `tothemoon` and other autolists, and check what is the result on the selected stocks.
 Note that this feature will take more or les 650 MB of disk space, used by your SQLite database.

+You can also use --noevict in addition to --cache if you want to use stale data you have in your cache.
+This is useful for testing.

 The cache can be flushed using: